School and childcare updates: Coronavirus

 Does my child have to follow the school’s procedures for wearing face coverings and using hand sanitiser?

-The measures they have introduced are there to keep students, their families, their teachers and their communities safe.
+This and other measures in place within schools, including the extra hand washing requirements, are there to keep students, their families, their teachers and their communities safe.

 If everyone does their bit and sticks to these safety measures, schools can help to restrict the spread of infection both within school and within the wider community.